Higher education in Italy

 Established in 1224 by Frederick II, Holy Roman Emperor, University of Naples Federico II in Italy is the world's oldest state-funded university in continuous operation.

 Università Cattolica del Sacro Cuore, an Italian private research university founded in 1921.
 Its main campus is located in Milan, Italy, with satellite campuses in Brescia, Piacenza, Cremona and Rome.
 Degrees are offered both in Italian and in English.

 Higher education in Italy is mainly provided by a large and international network of public and state affiliated universities.
 State-run universities of Italy are under the supervision of the Italian Ministry of Education.
 There is also a number of private universities and state-run post-secondary educational centers providing a vocational instruction.

 Italian universities are among the oldest universities in the world.
 In particular the University of Bologna (founded in 1088, the oldest university in the world), the University of Padua, founded in 1222, and the University of Naples, founded in 1224, are among the most ancient state universities in Europe.
 Most universities in Italy are state-supported.

-33 Italian universities were ranked among the world's top 500 in 2019, the third-largest number in Europe after the United Kingdom and Germany.
-The Bocconi University, Università Cattolica del Sacro Cuore, LUISS, Polytechnic University of Turin, Polytechnic University of Milan, Sapienza University of Rome, and University of Milan are also ranked among the best in the world.
+35 Italian universities were ranked among the world's top 500 in 2025.
+The highest-ranked three were the University of Bologna (130), the Scuola Normale Superiore di Pisa (137), and Sapienza University of Rome (170).

+An OECD report found that 31% of Italians aged 25–34 in 2023 had a university degree, lower than the average for OECD countries of 48%.
+The report said that the university sector in Italy is underfunded, that not all Italian universities are selective, and that students are more likely than in other OECD countries to complete their degree late or drop out.